verlok/inp-workshop/guide/6-takeaway.md

 * That includes handlers registered from different scripts...
 * That includes framework or library code that runs in handlers.
-  * For example: a state update that triggers a component render.
+* For example, a state update that triggers a component render.
-* Not only your own code, but also all third party scripts.
+* Not only your code but also all third-party scripts.

 It's a common problem!